input-output-hk/cardano-tutorials/Shelley-testnet/Exercise-4.md

     given the protocol parameters that have been set on the Shelley Testnet?

 You can now manage various kinds of keys, submit transactions, start nodes and relays, and delegate stake.
-In the next exercise, you will finally be able to start your own stake pool and receive delegation from other Pioneers.
+In the next exercise, you will finally be able to start your own stake pool and receive delegation from other Testnet users.